Ohno17/Portfolio/README.md

-# Portfolio
+# Things I've Done

-This is my Computer Science portfolio, containing some of my projects.
+This is a website cataloging projects, research, and anything else I feel like.